Reaching the culture for Christ sounds evangelical, but does it really reflect what Christ calls us to do?

 A Christ-Centered Message

-Followers of Christ are to engage the world with the gospel, not common ground.
+Followers of Christ have the privilege to engage the world with the gospel, not common ground.
 Christ’s last command to His followers before leaving this planet was to make converts to Him.

 Christ knew this mission would be challenging.